 Limited public awareness can also undermine appreciation of the technological advances in the manufacturing industry.
 Manufacturing has historically been an engine for innovation: Manufacturers perform the majority (58%) of private sector research and development.5 Similarly, advanced manufacturing generates more than 85% of all US patents and employs most of the nation’s engineers.6

 The study results also demonstrate that those unfamiliar with manufacturing have minimal awareness of how modern technology, such as robotics and artificial intelligence, can make jobs safer and allow employees to do more productive work (figure 4).

-Competition for talent is more intense in the current tight labor market, with firms strongly highlighting career opportunities and growth paths.
+Competition for talent is more intense in the current tight labour market, with firms strongly highlighting career opportunities and growth paths.
 But manufacturers face a double challenge.
-They are competing globally with well-known retail, service sector, and technology brands for skilled labor, particularly as these sectors have grown rapidly in the wake of the pandemic due to changing consumer behavior.
+They are competing globally with well-known retail, service sector and technology brands for skilled labour, particularly as these sectors have grown rapidly in the wake of the pandemic due to changing consumer behaviour.
 According to one executive interviewed, global companies compete directly when they are in nearby locations, increasing competition for local candidates.
 Simultaneously, many manufacturers continue to face competition for talent from local businesses, such as hotels and other service industry companies.